 Cloud and Grid Computing Platforms should be efficiently combined to deal with the specific challenge.
 Cloud services for providing large amounts of storage and grid services for providing the available compute capabilities for processing and analysing large amounts of data.
 EGI with its grid and cloud services is well positioned to provide tailored solutions for this specific challenge of the AgTech community.
 The Open Data Platform of EGI under development is designed to support scientific communities in the dissemination and re-use of open, distributed research datasets.
-The platform, which is based on the OneData technology, enables data management and data access processes - including data replication and 'bring your computation to data' - to existing EGI infrastructure services.
+The platform, which is based on the Onedata technology, enables data management and data access processes - including data replication and 'bring your computation to data' - to existing EGI infrastructure services.
 EGI could also extend or adapt its Open Data Platform in order to offer Workflow as Service (WFaaS) functionality for generic use cases of the sector’s businesses.
 In that way, EGI enables the agri-food community to make their systems scalable and easy-to-extend, by efficiently responding to continuous workflow requests from users and schedule their executions in the cloud, saving time for these processes.